MIT-Emerging-Talent/ET6-CDSP-group-19-repo/README.md

 ### ✅ Policy Changes Modeling

-We will model policy change data by:
+Policy change data is modeled by:

 - Identifying relevant policy changes connected to juvenile immigration cases.
 - Describing what exactly changed in these policies.